kitzeslab/audiomoth-performance/report.md

 per doubling of distance ignoring absorption and attenuation, the maximum recording distance of an event behind the device would effectively be four times smaller than the front.
-Even when the AudioMoth is not in a case and not strapped to a tree, it is not truly "omnidirectional".
+Even when the AudioMoth is not in a case and not strapped to a tree, it shows some directionality.
 When sound arrives from behind the microphone, there is an overall reduction of at least 5 dB for all frequencies, and certain frequencies (around 5 kHz and 10 kHz) are sharply reduced.